Twilight-Hacker/Data-Cleaning/CodeBook.md

-# Codebook for the Coursera Getting and cleaning data Project #
+# Codebook for the Coursera Getting and Cleaning Data Project #

 The data set presents the means of various measurements from an experiment to generate data about activities of daily living of people.